VoxleOne/Eletria/README.md

 ### "Photon Emission by Controlled Electron-Ion Interaction in a Volumetric Grid"

-**Eletria** is a proof-of-concept system for generating visible, volumetric 3D images — not through screens or projections, but by emitting photons directly into space.
+**Eletria** is a proof-of-concept system for generating volumetric (3D) images — not through screens or projections, but by emitting photons directly into space.
 It uses *beam pairs* of electrons that intersect precisely inside an ionized medium to activate **lit voxels** — visible points of light suspended in mid-air.

 ![Eletria Concept Diagram](docs/assets/eletria_set.jpg)